• Free shipping on all orders

 Image Credit: Aneta Jungerova, Shutterstock

 The Boston Terrier is a small, non-sporting dog from the United States.
-They were bred specifically to be companion dogs, so they have a lot of traits often appreciated by families.
-Their affectionate, friendly, and playful, for instance.
+They were bred specifically to be companion dogs, so they have several traits often appreciated by families, such as their friendly nature.
 They’re often called the “American Gentleman” due to their temperament.

 3. Boxer